 Perception of inequality

 Figure 4.19 and Figure 4.20 illustrate the responses to questions about economic inequality as shown in Figure 2.1 in Section 2.4.
+Here, respondents were asked to choose the stylized distribution that they thought best represented the current economic distribution in society and the distribution that they would like society to have.

 Figure 4.19 compares perceived inequality structures for current conditions and ideal conditions based on the main survey.
 In the main survey, 44% of respondents believe that inequality conditions (“top and bottom”, “pyramid”, “pyramid, fewer at the bottom”) currently describe Norway, while only 14% think these same conditions are how the country should be ideally.
 Figure 0.16 shows an equivalent plot for the pilot survey in the Appendix.
-The results are similar for the pilot survey.
+The results are similar in the pilot survey.